About the forum

 History & Organisation

 We were founded in 1986 by Liz Mckeon who campaigned for pensioners to have a voice in their own affairs.
-IPF’s joint presidents are Jeremy Corbyn MP www.jeremycorbyn.org.uk who regularly attends the monthly Forum meetings and Lord Smith of Finsbury.
+IPF’s joint presidents are Jeremy Corbyn MP www.jeremycorbyn.org.uk who regularly attends our Forum meetings and Lord Smith of Finsbury.

-The office is staffed by a part-time worker and IPF volunteers under the guidance of the Chair and Secretary, Bob Collins and Elaine Durack, along with a committee elected annually at the AGM.
+The office is staffed by a part-time worker and IPF volunteers under the guidance of our Chair and Secretary, and the Committee elected annually at the AGM.

 Funding